Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 How much inoculant should you add?
 That depends on the concentration of your inoculant.
 From our experience, we create a dense culture/stock culture by adding some amount of culture to sterile media or water, and then inoculate our vials from this stock.

-For example, we add 0.5 grams of dried Baker's yeast to 15 mL of YPD broth, then stored in a fridge for further use.
+For example, we add 0.5 grams of dried Baker's yeast to 15 mL of YPD broth, then store it in a fridge for further use.

 We recommend measuring with a micropipette.
 If you are using a dropper, hold it vertically for more accurate, consistent drops.